arcana-network/docs.arcana/docs/solvers/solver-dashboard.md

 watch the channel for new requests.
 They compete to provide the desired liquidity and fulfill each request.

-The Solver Dashboard helps solvers manage their service routes and view earnings.
+The Solver Dashboard lets the Solver Admin manage their service.
+They can:

 {% include "./text-snippets/solver_actions.md" %}